Jezek-David/LoRaWAN_I-NUCLEO-LRWAN1/README.md

 To configure my STM32 I use STM32CubeMx it's very useful.
 I also use Atollic, you can open directly STM32CubeMx project in this software.

+In lora.c I put all my fuctions which are necessary to configure our LoRa module to send a message (description of AT commands in WM-SG-SM-42 AT Command Reference Manual).

+In main.c I call this functions.

 ## Debug

 As I told you I use USART2 for debug so I rewrite the _write() function.